axelarnetwork/axelar-contract-deployments/releases/evm/2025-02-XRPL-EVM-GMP-v6.0.4.md

 node evm/deploy-contract.js -c Create3Deployer -m create2
 ```

-4. Waste nonce, this step should only be performed on `testnet` and `mainnet`.
+4. Waste nonce, this step should only be performed on `stagenet`, `testnet` and `mainnet`.
 To generate the same `AmplifierGateway` address as older EVM chains we need to waste 2 nonce on the deployer key.

 ```bash
 node evm/send-tokens.js -r 0xba76c6980428A0b10CFC5d8ccb61949677A61233 --amount 0.0001 # burn nonce 0